rumeshmohan/GroqWave-AI-Chatbot/readme.md

-# GroqWave: Smooth AI Chats - AI Chatbot with Backend & Frontend
+# GroqWave AI Chatbot with Backend & Frontend

 GroqWave: Smooth AI Chats is a conversational AI chatbot built using the Groq API.
 This project includes both the backend API and the frontend UI for seamless interaction.